-Situated on the beautiful grounds of the University of Sydney’s Cumberland campus in Lidcombe, SDN Ngallia offers early childhood education and child care for 47 children per day from birth to school age.
+Situated within the beautiful grounds of the University of Sydney’s Cumberland campus in Lidcombe, SDN Ngallia offers early childhood education and child care for 47 children per day from birth to school age.

-Many students and staff members from Sydney University and TAFE use our centre but we also welcome all families from the community.
+Many students and staff members from Sydney University and TAFE use the centre, but we also welcome families from the wider community.

-Children, their families and visitors are encouraged to speak in the languages they speak at home at the centre.
+Children and families are supported and encouraged to use the languages they speak at home while at the centre.
 Staff members speak 12 different languages altogether, including English, Cantonese, Mandarin, Vietnamese, Tamil, Hindi, Nepali, Macedonian, Kurdish, Arabic, Croatian, Telugu, Spanish, Serbian and Persian.
 Our educational program recognises and responds to individual children's strengths, capabilities, culture, interests, current knowledge, ideas and experiences.
 Learn more about our educational program here.

 What our families say...